What Happens to Your Stock Options in an Acquisition and How to Potentially Reduce Taxes

 My company is private.
 How is the value of my options determined in the deal?

 The value is based on the acquisition price per share negotiated in the deal.
-This price is often higher than the last 409A valuation your company received, which is the internal appraisal your strike price was based on.
+This price is often higher than the last 409A valuation your company received (which was the internal appraisal your strike price was likely based on).

 Your Next Steps